hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 evaluation.

 * **[NSynth](https://magenta.tensorflow.org/datasets/nsynth) Pitch Detection**: Scene based multiclass prediction<br />
-Multiclass categorization of a single note into one of 88 pitch classes, and 12 chromas.
+Multiclass categorization of a single note into one of 88 pitches, and 12 chromas (pitch classes).
 Evaluated using pitch accuracy and chroma accuracy, as per [CREPE](https://arxiv.org/abs/1802.06182).

 Evaluation code, including the evaluation predictor models and training scripts, will